Recent Contributions to Theories of Discrimination: Discrimination with Mispecified Models and Other Learning Heuristics

-A more subtle result is that the agent's pattern of biases derives not only from their overconfidence, but also from his thinking about society as divided into groups in the first place.\footnote{This statement is also true of Bordalo, Coffman, Gennaioli and Shleifer's (2016) model.} To illustrate this point, Heidhues, K\"{o}szegi and Strack (2019) consider an example where there is no discrimination in society.
-First, they assume that the agent conceives of society as not being divided into groups, so that $K=0$.
-In that case, in the long run, the agent develops unbiased beliefs about everyone.
-If conversely, they think of society as divided in $K>0$ groups, then, despite there being no true discrimination, the agent concludes that groups are being treated differently, and develops in-group biases.

-Like Heidhues, K\"{o}szegi and Strack (2019), Siniscalchi and Veronesi (2021) propose a model where discrimination is a consequence of agents having a \emph{self-image bias} -- more specifically, Siniscalchi and Veronesi (2021) propose a model that explains the dynamics of discrimination and representation within a profession, based on a self-image behavioral bias.

-Siniscalchi and Veronesi's (2021) model is applied to the academic profession: there is an overlapping-generations environment where established researchers evaluate new researchers.
+Like \cite{heidhueskoszegistrack2019}, \cite{siniscalchiveronesi2021} propose a model where discrimination is a consequence of agents having a \emph{self-image bias}.\footnote{See also \cite{mcgee20251}, where individuals form self- versus other-regarding stereotypes from motivated reasoning when discriminating can produce material economic gains.} The model in \cite{siniscalchiveronesi2021} is applied to the academic profession: there is an overlapping-generations environment where established researchers evaluate new researchers.
 Each researcher -- new or established -- belongs to one of two groups, say $A$ and $B$, and their group membership is not payoff relevant in itself.
 Beyond their group membership, researchers are also heterogeneous with respect to the set of characteristics they are endowed with -- for example, whether they are theoretical or empirical researchers, or whether they are interested in macro- or micro-economic questions.
 The distribution of characteristics differs across groups, but importantly all characteristics have the same positive effect on the likelihood of high-quality research, so that both groups are ``equally qualified.''